Managing surplus cash in your company

 They are also National Insurance free which can make them a very tax efficient way to utilise surplus cash and extract it from the company for personal benefits.

-If you haven’t utilised your £40k per annum allowance, then now may be the time to pay into shareholders pensions.
+If you haven’t utilised your £60k per annum allowance, then now may be the time to pay into shareholders pensions.
 If you haven’t utilised the full allowance in the past three years, you can increase your allowance this year.
+The previous maximum annual pension contributions were £40k up until the tax year 2022/23.

 Invest in stocks and shares